Cookie Dough Balls with 4 Ingredients

 The other day I was making some chocolate chip cookies and, like most people, I snuck a couple bites of the cookie dough.
 Why is it that the cookie dough is always better than the cookie?

 Even though there are quite a few ingredients in cookies, there doesn’t have to be in a simple cookie dough that you’re not intending to bake.
-So, I made this recipe up so the paleos and vegans can enjoy a tasty cookie dough without any grains, dairy or eggs!
+So, I made this recipe up so the you can enjoy a tasty keto friendly cookie dough without any grains, dairy or eggs!

-Not only are these keto paleo cookie dough balls delicious, but they are also really easy to make.
-You can whip up a batch in probably 5-10 minutes.
+- Not only are these keto cookie dough fat bombs delicious, but they are also really easy to make.
+There are only 4 ingredients so you can whip up a batch in probably 5-10 minutes.

 - 1/2 cup coconut butter